 Resolve conflict within a meeting or workshop by understanding, clarifying, and confirming the purpose of the decision being discussed.
 Effective conflict resolution depends on shared purpose.
 Competing purposes will lead to competing solutions.

+There is no instructional class in the world that will teach you how to facilitate a resolution to all meeting conflict.
+Sometimes, people or parties refuse to agree simply because they do not like each other.
+Fortunately you can rely on a method that helps manage meeting conflict and secure consensus that is repeatable and effective.
 When an appeal to common purpose fails, combine active listening with extensive challenges to guide the discussion.
-Lastly, appeal to the objectives supported by the decision, such as the project, program, business, unit, or enterprise objectives.
-Let’s look at each of these three steps in more detail.
+Then, appeal to the objectives supported by the decision, such as the project, program, business, unit, or enterprise objectives.
+Finally, document the impasse and escalate.
+Let’s look at each of these steps in more detail.

 I. Confirm Purpose

 One burden on you, the facilitator, demands building consensus around the purpose of the decision and what it supports.
 You cannot afford to have a moving target if you want to build consensus.
 Make the group’s integrated purpose clear and visible.
 Document and display the purpose for all to confirm.
 Use your Purpose Tool as a quick and effective means of building consensual purpose, in writing, with instantaneous visual feedback for all of your participants.

 Nearly all office professionals understand the concept of active listening, distinguished from passive listening because it demands that the listener provide reflection and confirmation of what the speaker said.
 Our own experience has shown that it is equally, if not more, important to reflect WHY the statement is justified.
 Frequently understanding WHY requires additional challenge and reflection.
 Especially in group settings and during meeting conflict, participants may hear what was said but they need to understand why, and under what conditions the claim remains valid.